truenas/documentation/content/TruenasApps/StableApps/ElasticSearch.md

 The TrueNAS Elastic Search app allows you to configure and deploy a single Elasticsearch node.
 You can install multiple instances to deploy additional nodes, however you must configure a [Custom App]({{< relref "/TruenasApps/UsingCustomApp.md" >}}) with the **Install via YAML** option to deploy a [multi-node cluster](https://www.elastic.co/guide/en/elasticsearch/reference/master/docker.html#docker-compose-file).

+This tutorial covers installing the TrueNAS Elastic Search app to deploy a node.
+It does not detail management of the node or integrating it with other containers.
 Elastic provides a basic primer, [What is Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/master/elasticsearch-intro-what-is-es.html), with further information about the app and its place within the Elastic Stack.

 ## Before You Begin